Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

 These components work together to create an "expertise unit" that can perform specific tasks.

 **Example**:
-Consider a travel agent, agent services that not only plans your holiday but also adjusts its path based on real-time data and past customer journey experiences.
+Consider a travel agent, agent services that not only plan your holiday but also adjust its path based on real-time data and past customer journey experiences.

 ### Example: Metacognition in a Travel Agent Service

 Imagine you're designing a travel agent service powered by AI.
 This agent, "Travel Agent," assists users with planning their vacations.
-To incorporate metacognition, Travel Agents needs to evaluate and adjust its actions based on self-awareness and past experiences.
+To incorporate metacognition, Travel Agents needs to evaluate and adjust their actions based on self-awareness and past experiences.
 Here's how metacognition could play a role:

 #### Current Task